04 May Anti-Asian hate isn’t just in the form of shootings and attacks

 Although I cynically assumed the coverage of anti-Asian hate would fade from the press radar, the attacks continued, media covered them, President Biden spoke out against anti-Asian attacks and on March 30 he released new actions to fight the violence, xenophobia and bias.

-The US Senate also passed the COVID-19 Hate Crimes Act on April 22 by 94-1 with the lone nay vote from Josh Harley (R-MO), aimed that was introduced by Sen. Maize Hirono (D-HI) and Rep. Grace Meng (D-NY) at strengthening efforts to fight hate crimes, especially against Asians.
+The US Senate also passed the COVID-19 Hate Crimes Act on April 22 by 94-1 with the lone nay vote from Josh Harley (R-MO).
+The legislation was introduced by Sen. Maize Hirono (D-HI) and Rep. Grace Meng (D-NY) and aimed at strengthening efforts to fight hate crimes, especially against Asians.
 The House will vote on the bill in May.

 Also in April, a bipartisan group of Colorado’s congressional representatives and senators penned legislation to make Amache, the Japanese American wartime concentration camp in southeast Colorado, a National Park.
 There’s been a lot going on in the AAPI and JA communities!